beaton/directory/README.md

 2. AMAZON.FallbackIntent - maps to the AmazonFallbackIntentHandler class
 3. AMAZON.HelpIntent - maps to the AmazonHelpIntentHandler class
 4. AMAZON.StopIntent - maps to the AmazonStopIntentHandler class

-and,

-5 FindPeople - custom intent created to call a serivce.
-In this case, it calls the Google Calendar service to then locate people via their Google Calendar (or any other service you imagine).
+5. FindPeople - custom intent created to call a serivce.
+In this case, it calls the Google Calendar service to then locate people via their Google Calendar.

 ## Why not use a Lambda function?